 How Fertigation System Works

-Fertigation technology suggests sprinkling fertilizers into the irrigation system from reservoirs with water-soluble fertilizers.
+Fertigation technology suggests sprinkling fertilizers into the precision irrigation system from reservoirs with water-soluble fertilizers.
 Typically, it is done with injectors and a pressure-controlled valve.
 Fertigation systems differ by several parameters:

 - Size and scale of applications: a large-scale fertigation system is used at a big enterprise.
 Correspondingly, small-scale fertigation systems are suitable for smaller farms or greenhouses.

 - Management: there are manual and automated fertigation control systems.
 Timers can be integrated into the irrigation system, enabling fertigation at the established times.